Importance of Wetlands

 Furthermore, though wetlands cover only around six per cent of the Earth’s land surface, 40 per cent of all plant and animal species live or breed in wetlands.
 It is worrying that they are disappearing fast due to human activities and climate change.
 According to the Global Wetland Outlook, we lose wetlands three times faster than natural forests.

-“Wetlands and Water” is the theme for 2021, highlighting the contribution of wetlands to the quantity and quality of freshwater on our planet.
+“Wetlands and Water” was the theme for 2021, highlighting the contribution of wetlands to the quantity and quality of freshwater on our planet.
 Water and wetlands are connected in an inseparable co-existence that is vital to life, our wellbeing and the health of our planet.

 We are facing a growing freshwater crisis that threatens people and our planet.
 We use more freshwater than nature can replenish and we are destroying the ecosystem that water and all life depend on most – wetlands.